 This is the start of Book 3, a new story a part of the Grigsby Series.
 If you’re interested in starting from the beginning, check out Book 1 and Book 2.
 It’s being developed into a novella and I’ll be giving it away for free to my community.
 Learn more by emailing me at firstname.lastname@example.org.
 Now enjoy book 3.

 The FDNY wasn’t happy when they arrived.
-Grgisby shooed them away and motored the ferry further up the Hudson.
+Grigsby shooed them away and motored the ferry further up the Hudson River.
 The camera crew held onto their equipment and the contestants, three of which were actual clowns, went below to keep warm.
 The contestants were in prime physical shape, except the clowns.
-Their regalia didn’t help them either, loose fitting clothing doesn’t bode well on firey obstacle courses.
+Their regalia didn’t help them either, loose fitting clothing doesn’t bode well on fiery obstacle courses.

 Ira came topside to speak to Grigsby.
 “Grigs, the clown that set the fire has been kicked off the show.”

 “Good, he wasn’t cheery enough anyway.
 What kind of clown does he think he is?”
 Grigsby said chomping on a cigar.

 “Beside the fire, I think we’re doing well.
 We’re just working out the kinks.”
 Ira said.
 He’d been a good sport about this new venture.
 Grigsby had made a deal with a group of Tokyo businessmen to bring a Japanese game show to the United States.
 “Ryūki has been a great translator.”